ssnehaa/e-learning-portal-spring-boot-angular/README.md

 ![Dashboard](https://github.com/ssnehaa/VAcademy/blob/master/Screenshots/dashboard.PNG "Dashboard")

-**If the user is a student, the register button allows him. her to register to the course**
+**If the user is a student, the register button allows him/ her to register to the course**

 ![Course Registration](https://github.com/ssnehaa/VAcademy/blob/master/Screenshots/register%20to%20a%20course.PNG "Course Registration")